 - Advanced Legal Research classes, covering both general skills and specific subjects, provide students with knowledge of and confidence in modern research methods and they allow students to demonstrate mastery of a practical skill set.
 Three-credit offerings in Advanced Legal Research satisfy the skills requirement, although one- and two-credit options do not.

-- Whether you take a Concentration or not, it is a good idea to consider some foundational courses—such as Evidence, Income Taxation, or Administrative Law—in your second year (or third year, for evening students), rather than waiting for the year before you graduate.
+- Whether you take a Concentration or not, it is a good idea to consider some foundational courses—such as Evidence, Income Taxation, Administrative Law or Accounting for Lawyers—in your second year (or third year, for evening students), rather than waiting for the year before you graduate.
 While not required, these courses address core aspects of many areas of practice and would contribute greatly to your overall understanding of fundamental concepts in the law.
 The courses reflected in each Concentration also provide a good sense of core foundations, and sequencing beyond, which is handy for helping orient you in general to the heart of our curriculum.

-- With the increasing globalization of legal practice, I suggest that students take at least one international law course, such as International Law, International Business Transactions, International Trade, or Human Rights.
+- With the increasing globalization of legal practice, I suggest that students take at least one comparative or international law course, such as International Law, International Business Transactions, Comparative Law, International Trade, or Human Rights.
 Students interested in international aspects of legal practice can also take a wide variety of specialized offerings.

 - Finally, it is important to remember that context and critical reasoning are foundational to any area of practice.
 A well-rounded legal education also includes courses such as Jurisprudence, Critical Legal Theory, Law and Economics, and Legal History, all of which help you gain broader perspectives on the law and the legal system.